-Pokémon HOME: How to trade Pokémon with other players
+Get rare or shiny trades using Pokémon HOME

 - Tap one of the plus icons on the screen.

 The Pokémon you chose to deposit will inhabit the box you tapped.
-Continue to fill the boxes until you've placed as many Pokémon in Wonder Trade as you'd like.
+If you'd like, you can continue to fill the boxes until you've placed as many Pokémon in Wonder Trade as you'd like.

 - Sit back and wait for someone to trade with you.
 You'll know the trade has occurred when an exclamation mark appears next to the Wonder Box button on the Trade screen.